Kristiyan43/Tutorials/Tutorial1.md

 # How to make a shodow ditector

-##Setup
+## Setup

 First, start unity then you need a player to get a player right click on the ''sample scene'' then click on 3d object and select cube this is your player.
-To ''tag'' him as the player you need to click on the cube then go to inspector, it should be on the left of unity near the top you should is a rectangle that says untagged click on it and select the tag ''player'' after that you can cheng the name of the cube to player.
+To `tag` him as the player you need to click on the cube then go to inspector, it should be on the left of unity near the top you should is a rectangle that says untagged click on it and select the tag ''player'' after that you can cheng the name of the cube to player.
 Then you right-click the sample scene again